gmarko/protocols/Smart Contract Design.md

     - The contract verifies that "gasLimit" in AuxData is larger or equal to "minGas".
     - call withdraw function in the deposit contract, which will transfer funds to the user.
     - Sometimes the withdrawal function of the deposit contract could fail to execute while the withdrawal transaction is successful.
 In this situation, the withdrawal request will be recorded to table the "amoutWithdrawable", and the transaction in submitBlocks will still be sent to Layer 1.
-Users can call the "withdrawFromApprovedWithdrawals" function to withdraw the fund from Layer 1 manually.
+Users can call the `withdrawFromApprovedWithdrawals` function to withdraw the fund from Layer 1 manually.

-The "withdrawFromApprovedWithdrawals" interface allows the user to withdraw funds manually as a backup strategy for withdrawal transaction failure.
+The `withdrawFromApprovedWithdrawals` interface allows the user to withdraw funds manually as a backup strategy for withdrawal transaction failure.

 ```
 function withdrawFromApprovedWithdrawals(address[] owners, address[] tokens)